Coinage

 Advertisement

-In China, gold coins were first standardized during the Qin dynasty (221-207 BCE).
+In China, gold coins were first standardized during the Qin Dynasty (221-207 BCE).
 After the fall of the Qin dynasty, the Han emperors added two other legal tenders: silver coins and "deerskin notes", a predecessor of paper currency which was a Chinese invention.

 Did you like this definition?

-Editorial Review This article has been reviewed for accuracy, reliability and adherence to academic standards prior to publication.
+Editorial Review This article has been reviewed by our editorial team before publication to ensure accuracy, reliability and adherence to academic standards in accordance with our editorial policy.

 Remove Ads